kontent-ai/smart-link/README.md

 Windows.
 In case the visual regression tests fail during a pull request, and you need to update reference screenshots, you can locate the new screenshots in the failed GitHub Action run.
 Navigate to the Artifacts section (`.loki/current`) of the failed run to find the updated screenshots.

+## Breaking changes

+All breaking changes can be found in [a separate markdown file](BREAKING.md).

+## Feedback & Contribution

+Feedback & Contributions are welcomed.
+Feel free to take/start an issue & submit PR.